 – James Lofton

 James Lofton, a member of the Pro Football Hall of Fame, would’ve easily been a member of the All Grey Beards in his last few years in the NFL.
-Now, James is the analyst for Dial Global’s coverage of Sunday Night Football.
+Now, James is the analyst for Westwood One’s coverage of Sunday Night Football.
 This week he’ll be on the call as the New York Giants host the Green Bay Packers.